 - Dislike the formalities of a ceremonial wedding.

-- Simply just not have the time to complete the legal procedures for a formal marriage.
+- Simply do not have the time to complete the legal procedures for a formal marriage.

 What rights do common law marriage couples have?